-Slurry Walls - Cutoff & Structural
+Slurry Wall - Cutoff or Structural

 Slurry walls are below-grade walls that restrict groundwater flow (cutoff/barrier) or support excavations and structures (structural diaphragm), using soil-bentonite or cement-bentonite.